 All credits if any remains on the original contributor only.
 We have covered all basics around FinTech Payments, its working models and the importance of quality financial services to the masses.
-In the next upcoming post will talk about implementation, usage and practice experience for markets.
+The next upcoming post will talk about implementation, usage and practice experience for markets.

 Books + Other readings Referred

 - Research through open internet, news portals, white papers and imparted knowledge via live conferences & lectures.

 - Lab and hands-on experience of @AILabPage (Self-taught learners group) members.

 Do you have any questions about Telecom, FinTech or their new enablers i.e AI, Machine Learning, Data Science or Big Data Analytics?
 Leave a question in a comment section or ask via email.
 I will try best to answer it.

 Conclusion – Today’s consumer expects a seamless mobile payment experience, failing to meet those expectations can be devastating to a brand, idea, innovation and eventually the payments industry.
 Experts agree that mobile-driven loyalty will be critical in garnering consumer adoption of mobile payments through apps, USSD, SMS, NFC, GPRS or QR codes.
 Fortunately, the rest of the payment industry players who were not part of the initial painful experiments have the unique opportunity to learn from the growing pains and avoid making the same costly mistakes as one mistake could make them miss the opportunity to convert an occasional customer into a regular loyal customer.

 Thank you all, for spending your time reading this post.
 Please share your feedback / comments / critics / agreements or disagreement.
 Remark for more details about posts, subjects and relevance please read the disclaimer.